 When orthoticshop reaches 200 Chic Points, she will be in the Style Council!

 The Orthotic Shop has awesome orthotic shoes.
 They are fierce and fashionable.
-You can find Olukai sandals,Sole sandals and more on their website.posted over 1 year ago
+You can find Olukai sandals,Sole sandals and more on their website.posted almost 2 years ago

 could you find smaller/thinner inserts, or trim the inserts to fit other shoes?
-I feel like inserts would be the most versatile option.posted over 1 year ago
+I feel like inserts would be the most versatile option.posted almost 2 years ago

 I guess I could technically cut the inserts, but that would be disrespectful to the guy who made them for me, I feel.
 He is a family friend.
-I try to wear shoes that have a little support.posted over 1 year ago
+I try to wear shoes that have a little support.posted almost 2 years ago